runeh/mockumental/README.md

 type.
 So for example `ok.json.js` is a script handler with the MIME type of json.

-A script handler must be a node module file that exports a single function.
+A script handler must be a node module file that exports either a string or a single function.

+If the export is a string, it is used as the response body.

-The function must return either a string, or a promise of a string.
+If the export is a function it must return either a string, or a promise of a string.

 The function will be called with three arguments, `params`, `request` and `memo`.